kennethrisa/Stats/README.md

 Create database:
 See SQLStats.txt

-Edit stats1.php, find $url and provide your api key after key=yourKey
+Edit apiconfig.php, find $url and provide your api key after key=yourKey

 # Oxide plugin:
 SQLStats.cs - Add this to your plugin directory.
 (Some feature are removed for performance gain)